GDGMendoza/GDG-Server/README.md

 Steps needed to execute the application:

-* Setting up the local.js file
+* Setting up the configuration provider file

-1° Create a file called local.js inside the root
+1° Create a file called "ConfigurationProvider.js" inside the folder "providers"

 2° Fill it with the following format & content